boots-edu/textbook/source/original/week10.md

 * We will talk about generics in detail later\, but we need a basic understanding in order to use EventSubject\.
 * EventSubject is a  _Generic Class_  in that we can change the internal type of the class by specifying what type of event object the EventSubject emits\.
-* First\, let’s look at the EventSubject class that we will be using:
+* First\, let's look at the EventSubject class that we will be using:
   * It has a method next\(data\) that fires the event \(usually called in the child component\)
   * It has a method subscribe\(\(data\)=>void\) that attaches a function to the event when it is called\.
 * What type of object is data?
 Because EventSubject is  _Generic_  we get to choose\.